 Reclaim Your Flexibility and Discretion: Use Progressive Corrective Coaching

 Flexibility is valuable and necessary for employers.
-While your policies do need to provide a firm, legally compliant foundation for fair and consistent management, and to lower your risks as an employer, they must also be flexible enough to give you discretion.
-To achieve this, we recommend calling a final “Out!” on any three strike policy, and using the Progressive Corrective Coaching (PCC) method, instead.
+While your policies do need to provide a firm, legally compliant foundation for fair and consistent management and lower your risks as an employer, they should also be flexible enough to give you discretion.
+To achieve this, we recommend retiring your three-strike policy and using the Progressive Corrective Coaching (PCC) method, instead.

 CEDR Solutions can work with you on your Employee Handbook and PCC policy to allow you as much freedom to manage your office as possible, while lowering your risks as an employer.
-We would be happy to talk with you further about the type of policy you need to stay safe.
-And if you have a current handbook you think passes muster, or you’d like to know what changes you will need, we will review it for you for FREE.
-Just call (866) 414-6056, or email email@example.com.
+Send us a message to get in touch.